MapRock/TimeMolecules/tutorials/time_molecules_skills/intersegment_event_scan.md

 Together, they connect the modeled process to the broader event reality surrounding it.

+## Inflection points, spikes, and other marker events

+Not every useful intersegment event is part of an ordinary business process.
+Some events are important precisely because they mark that something changed.

+Examples include:

+- inflection points
+- spikes
+- threshold breaches
+- anomaly flags
+- sudden drops
+- unusual surges
+- external alert conditions

+These kinds of events may be produced by complex event processing (CEP) or other event-generation logic that watches streams and emits a new event when a meaningful pattern is detected.
+In that sense, they are second-order events: not just something that happened in the world, but something computed from what happened.

+That makes them especially useful in an intersegment scan.

+Suppose a segment takes unusually long.
+The cause may not be another concrete step in the same process.
+Instead, the delay may coincide with a marker event such as a traffic spike, a demand surge, a sensor anomaly, an inflection in patient volume, a fraud-risk spike, or some other computed signal from a different domain.
+Even if that event is unrelated to the modeled process in a direct workflow sense, it may still be a clue that the surrounding environment changed in a way that affected the segment.

+This is one of the strengths of intersegment analysis in a broad event ecosystem.
+The scan is not limited to process-native events.
+It can also surface signal events that indicate pressure, disruption, or transition in the wider system.
+Those events may represent side effects, external influences, or early warning signs of changing conditions.

+So when reading intersegment results, do not look only for obvious operational events.
+Also look for marker events that suggest the system crossed a threshold, changed direction, or entered a different state.
+Those events may be exactly the clue that explains why the segment behaved differently.

 ## Source references

 * [Model event drillthrough skill example](https://github.com/MapRock/TimeMolecules/blob/main/tutorials/time_molecules_skills/model_event_drillthrough.md)